 Included in the course: tuition, refreshments and all tools and materials required to complete your box.

-This course is limited to eight places and will run at Elementum Gallery, Sherborne, Dorset.
+The course is held at Elementum Gallery, South Street, Sherborne, Dorset, DT9 3LU.
 Sherborne is easily accessible by public transport or by car.

 Once your booking is confirmed we will email you with full booking T&Cs and further details.